Shams Badran

 Shams Al Din Badran (شمس الدين بدران; 19 April 1929 – 28 November 2020) was an Egyptian government official.
-He served as minister of defence of Egypt during Gamal Abdel Nasser's era and the unsuccessful Six-Day War of 1967.
+He served as minister of war of Egypt during Gamal Abdel Nasser's era and the Six-Day War of 1967.
 He was removed from his post during the war and later imprisoned.
 After his release he married a British woman and lived in "self-imposed exile" in the United Kingdom.

 Early life and education

 Badran was born on 19 April 1929.
-He attended a military academy and graduated in 1948.
-He participated in the 1947–1949 Palestine war and earned the Gold Medal of Merit from Farouk of Egypt as he fought at Al-Faluja.
-He was later sent on a military scholarship to France.
+After high school, he attended a military academy and graduated in 1948 as a junior officer and almost immediately dispatched to the 1947–1949 Palestine war, where he was besieged by Zionist militias along with Gamal Abdel Nasser in Al-Faluja, for which he earned a Gold Medal of Merit from Farouk of Egypt.
+Badran was later sent to France for a one-year training on a military scholarship.

-Career
+Career and activities

 Badran was the head of Egypt's military security services in the mid-1960s.
 He also served as the office manager of Field Marshal Abdul Hakim Amer under Gamal Abdel Nasser's presidency.
 Badran was one of the top aides of Amer.
 The Muslim Brotherhood accused him and Amer of responsibility for the torture of Brotherhood leaders who had been arrested due to their alleged plans to assassinate Nasser in 1965.

-Badran was appointed minister of defence in Fall 1966, a few months before the Six-Day War in June 1967, replacing Abdel Wahab Al Bishri in the post.
+Badran was appointed minister of war on 10 September 1966, a few months before the Six-Day War in June 1967, replacing Abdel Wahab Al Bishri in the post.
 Amer had supported Badran's appointment.
 Badran was also named as the chief of Nasser's cabinet the same year.
-On 25 May 1967, Badran visited Moscow and met senior Soviet officials, including then Prime Minister Alexei Kosygin, to secure their support regarding a perceived Israeli threat.
-Badran resigned from office during the Six-Day War, and was replaced by Amin Howeidi as defence minister.
+Badran met with the Fatah members in the late 1966.
+They asked to create a Fatah base in the Negev desert which would be backed by the Egypt's logistical help to attack the Israeli army.
+However, Badran did not take their plan seriously.
+On 25 May 1967, Badran visited Moscow and met senior Soviet officials, including Prime Minister Alexei Kosygin, to secure their support regarding a perceived Israeli threat.
+Badran resigned from office on 10 June 1967, during the Six-Day War, and was replaced by Abdel Wahab Al Bishri, interim minister of war.
+Amin Howeidi was named as the minister of war on 22 July 1967.

 Following the defeat of the Egypt in the Six-Day War Badran was considered as a successor to the President Gamal Abdel Nasser.